eabglobal/juniper/README.rst

     pg:
       requirements: ./src/requirements/postgres.txt

-With this manifest, running `juni build` will create two layer artifacts.
+With this manifest, running *juni build* creates two layer artifacts.
 One with the name base and another one named pg.
-These artifacts will be packaged along the lambda definitions and the zip files will be stored in the artifacts directory.
+These artifacts are packaged along the lambda definitions and the zip files are stored in the artifacts directory.

 The generated zip artifacts include the dependencies defined in the requirements file.